James Edward Wood: Trial and sentence

-During his September trial, Wood pleaded guilty to the Underwood murder, much to the displeasure of his lawyer.
+During his September trial, Wood plead guilty to the Underwood murder, much to the displeasure of his lawyer.
 Subsequently, he was found guilty and sentenced to death.
 A few weeks after the sentence, he filed papers to waive all future appeals and speed up the execution process, but was later convinced by his new lawyers to reconsider.
 In the appeal that followed, attorneys Rolf Kehne and John Adams argued that their client's sentence should be overturned due to ineffective counsel.
 This stemmed from the claim that the previous lawyer, Monte Whittier, had convinced Wood, a Mormon in the same congregation as him, that he could be forgiven through blood atonement.
-Justice Lynn Winmill denied the request, as in her view, while Whittier's conduct was indeed flawed, it was not severe enough to affect Wood's decision.
+Justice Lynn Winmill denied the request, as in his view, while Whittier's conduct was indeed flawed, it was not severe enough to affect Wood's decision.

 Death

 For the remainder of his life, Wood was housed on death row at the Idaho Maximum Security Institution in Kuna.
-He passed away from suspected natural causes on February 1, 2004, after complaining about breathing problems earlier in the day.
+He died from suspected natural causes on February 1, 2004, after complaining about breathing problems earlier in the day.